stevelee55/Images2Points_Python_Module/README.md

    * Pass in name of the image file that will be exported.
 Include file extension.
 6. numOfPtsAndLinesToShow(Int.
 Number of total matches and detected feature points by default.)
    * Pass in number of points and matches to display in the image with pts and lines.
+7. enableSingleColor(Bool.
+Matching lines are unique colors by default.)
+   * If set True, matching lines in the image with points and lines become all neon-green and points become all red.

 Example 1: Only required parameters.
 ```